Transgender representation in the Drag Race franchise: Contestants

-Canada's Drag Race
+Canada's Drag Race and spin-offs

 Trans contestants Denim (top left), Eve 6000 (top right), The Girlfriend Experience (bottom left), and Ilona Verley (bottom right) competed on Canada's Drag Race.

 On the first season (2020) of the Canadian adaptation of the series, Ilona Verley became the first Indigenous and two-spirit contestant.
 Ilona Verley claimed they were asked not address their identity as production was "saving that storyline for the American franchise".
 They identified as non-binary while filming.
 After the second season (2021) aired, contestant Eve 6000 came out as a trans woman in 2024 and has retired from drag.

 On the third season (2022), Kimmy Couture became the first openly trans woman to compete on the show.
 Trans contestants Denim and The Girlfriend Experience competed on the fourth season (2023–2024).
 Denim became the second trans man to compete in any franchise.
-On August 25, 2025 Aimee Yonce Shennel publicly came out as a transgender woman, having come out 6 months prior.
+On August 25, 2025, Aimee Yonce Shennel publicly came out as a transgender woman, having come out 6 months prior.
 Trans contestants Jaylene Tyme, Makayla Couture, and Sanjina DaBish Queen competed on the fifth season (2024–2025).
+Contestant Tara Nova additionally came out as a trans woman in 2026.
+Trans contestant Eboni La'Belle competed on the sixth season (2025–2026).

-Canada's Drag Race: Canada vs. the World
+Canada vs. the World and All Stars

-Eureka! from the tenth season of the American version and sixth season of all stars competed in the second season where she won the Miss Congeniality title.
+Eureka! from the tenth season of the American version and sixth season of RuPaul's Drag Race: All Stars competed in the second season of Canada's Drag Race: Canada vs. the World.

+Makayla Couture from the fifth season competed in the first season of Canada's Drag Race All Stars.